Logarithmic Derivations of Adjoint Discriminants: Introduction

 where the module $\bA$ is the image of $\bad : \fg\otimes \bU(-1) \to \fg\otimes \bU $ and fits into:

 \end{maintheorem}

-In particular, the module $\Der_\bU(-\log(D))$ is of projective dimension one, with a summand presented by a \textit{rectangular Saito matrix} corresponding to the image of the Lie bracket, and a free summand with the same exponents as the corresponding Weyl arrangement.
+In particular, the module $\Der_\bU(-\log(\Delta))$ is of projective dimension one, with a summand presented by a \textit{rectangular Saito matrix} corresponding to the image of the Lie bracket, and a free summand with the same exponents as the corresponding Weyl arrangement.

-Next, let us discuss non-simply laced Dynkin diagrams.
+Let us next discuss simple Lie algebras which are not of simply laced type.
 In this case, the connection with the KMSS formula is a bit different, as the adjoint discriminant captures long positive roots, rather than all of $\Phi^+$, though the discussion might be related to ideal arrangements as in \cite{abe-barakat-cuntz-hoge-terao}.
-Anyway, we give a minimal graded free equivariant resolution of derivation module even in this case and again this module turns out to have projective dimension one.
+Anyway, we give a minimal graded free equivariant resolution of the derivation module also in this case and this module turns out to have again projective dimension one.
 Let us denote by $s$ the number of long simple roots of $\fg$.
 The new ingredient is the quasi-minuscule representation $\hat \fg$ of $\fg$, namely, the irreducible representation whose highest weight is the highest short root (as opposed to the adjoint representation, whose highest weight is the highest long root).
-If $G$ is of type $C_n$, set $j= 1$.
-If $G$ is the group $G_2$ set $j= 2$, if $G$ is the group $F_4$, set $j=3$ and if $G$ is of type $B_n$, set $j=n$.
-Then our last main result is the following.
+Let $j$ be the smallest short exponent of $G$, see \cite{kostant:lie-group}.
+Concretely, we have $j=1,2,3,n-1$ when $G$ is of type, respectively, $C_n$, $G_2$, $F_4$ and $B_n$.
+Let $s$ be the number of long simple roots.
+Let us state our last main result.

-\begin{maintheorem} Assume $G$ is simple, not of simply laced type.
-Then the module $\Der_\bU(-\log(D))$ admits a $G$-equivariant graded free resolution:
+\begin{maintheorem} Assume $G$ is a simple linear algebraic group over $\bk$, not of simply laced type, $\Delta$ its adjoint discriminant.
+Then the module $\Der_\bU(-\log(\Delta))$ admits a $G$-equivariant graded free resolution of the form:

 \end{maintheorem}